The Groceries Code Adjudicator (GCA) is committed to being open about discussions with retailers’ Code Compliance Officers (CCOs).

 The GCA highlighted activities she had undertaken to raise awareness of her role and the Code.

-The Department for Business, Energy and Industrial Strategy (BEIS) was due to publish its statutory review of the GCA and would write to retailers about this when it was published.
+The Department for Business, Energy and Industrial Strategy (BEIS) closed its statutory review of the GCA on 12 September 2019.
+A response will be published by BEIS in due course.

 The GCA informed retailers that the next one-to-one CCO meetings would be in February followed by a group CCO meeting in June.
 At the June meeting the GCA will present her final annual report and there will be a discussion of the annual survey results.